 Our team is second-to-none when it comes to expertise in this area.
 Matthew Harris is recognised by brand owners and domain name traders alike as an expert in the field of domain name law.
-He has personally decided approximately 500 domain name cases through the World Intellectual Property Organisation, Nominet and the CAC Arbitration Court.
+He has personally decided over 500 domain name cases through the World Intellectual Property Organisation, Nominet and the CAC Arbitration Court.
 He is also one of only a handful of English lawyers appointed by WIPO as a Legal Rights Objection Expert and Trade Mark Post Delegation Dispute Resolution Expert.

 Unusually for teams that undertake this sort of work, our lawyers have successfully acted both for those who are bringing and defending domain name proceedings.

 In some cases, English court proceedings still remain the most effective option and can provide rapid and summary relief.
 We have extensive experience of this procedure, and in appropriate cases members of our team have acted as advocates before the English courts in domain name related disputes.

 Our team also undertakes a broad range of contractual and non-contentious Domain Name law related work.
 That work includes acting for parties in transactions involving high value domain names and also providing advice in connection with setting up new gTLDs.

 Own goal in NFT trade mark infringement case

 Waterfront and a trio of its solicitors earn prestigious rankings in the 2023 Chambers legal guide

 The Legal 500 international guide ranks Waterfront as among the very best law firms